Starting a Business

 Clearwater Business SPARK is a business resource network to support businesses and entrepreneurs in every stage of development so that you may easily identify and obtain the resources you need to start or grow in the greater Clearwater area.
 Think of the network as the first “place” you go to determine where you need to go.

-From technology to tourism and boardrooms to beaches, the Clearwater Regional Chamber of Commerce has been creating a positive impact in the region since 1922.
+From technology to tourism and boardrooms to beaches, AMPLIFY Clearwater has been creating a positive impact in the region since 1922.
 With the mission to enhance the business environment and promote a healthy economic climate, our passion for progress helps our members thrive.
+(Previously the Clearwater Regional Chamber of Commerce and Clearwater Beach Chamber of Commerce, which merged in October 2019.)

 The Clearwater Downtown Partnership is a non-profit group comprised of concerned citizens, businesses and civic organizations who encourage and advance the strategic economic development of gracious living spaces, inviting office and retail space and extraordinary entertainment options that ultimately promote Downtown Clearwater as the premier destination to live, work and play.